The first thing for creating a blog or website, you need to register a domain name.

 Pro Tip: However, if you are using only the .net domain extension for your website, I highly recommend you to register a .com domain with the same name (if available).
 Then redirect the .com domain to your .net website.

 This way you wouldn’t miss any traffic that’s going to the .com domain.

 Pros and Cons of Using a .Com Domain

-As the .com is the most popular domain name, it’s easier to remember, builds credibility, and also helps small businesses in certain ways.
-The only disadvantage of the .com extension is that it’s hard to find a .com domain name.
+As .com is the most popular domain name, it’s easier to remember, builds credibility, and suitable for almost all types of websites.
+The only disadvantage is it’s hard to find a good.com domain name.